gecholabs/quickstart/README.md

 ...everything else is pretty much optional

 **TL;DR** this is a choose-your-own-adventure guide to data science; please pick and choose according to your interests and needs.
-Install the core components first \(Homebrew, Python, Atom, Git, and Jupyter\) they are necessary for all chapters!
+Please install the [core components](/ch0-getting-started.md) first \(Homebrew, Python, Atom, Git, and Jupyter\) they are necessary for all chapters!

 #### **Caveats**

 * Installation guides go out-of-date quickly.
-I try to keep up but help is appreciated \(e.g. Github issue reports or email\)
+I'll try to keep up but help is appreciated \(e.g. [Github](https://github.com/gecholabs) issues or email\)

-* This is Mac specific; unfortunately, I no longer have the cycles for Windows or Linux
+* This Guide is Mac specific; unfortunately, I no longer have the cycles for Windows or Linux

 * Installing things can damage your laptop, I recommend package managers wherever possible to not clobber your settings or bare metal operating system.
-I'll eventually post to Github the install scripts to build the software in this guide
+I'll eventually post the install scripts to build the software in this guide on [Github](https://github.com/gecholabs).

-* I’ve been writing this guide quickly, some sources may not be properly referenced, blanket acknowledgement for sources = “The Interwebs.”
+* I’ve been writing this guide quickly to share with colleagues, some sources may not be properly referenced.
+Blanket acknowledgement for sources = “The Interwebs.”

 #### **Guide to the Guide**

-**Code** is embedded in a grey box from which to copy and paste
+**Code** is embedded in a grey box from which to copy and paste, e.g.

 ```
 echo "hello world"